bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2014-08-03-community-roundup-21.md

 - Are the Virtual DOM and Shadow DOM the same?
 - Can React be used with other JavaScript MVC frameworks?
 - Who uses React?
-- Is React a premature optimization if you aren’t Facebook or Instagram?
+- Is React a premature optimization if you aren't Facebook or Instagram?
 - Can I work with designers?
 - Will React hurt my search engine optimizations (SEO)?
 - Is React a framework for building applications or a library with one feature?